 Watkins cites Mike Heffner, the Vice President, Leadership Development:

-Like a conductor who brings the musicians together to perform a symphony, or a basketball coach who encourages the team from the sideline throughout a game, a principal's role is to identify, maximize and coordinate all the available resources to run a school.
+Like a conductor who brings the musicians together to perform a symphony or a basketball coach who encourages the team from the sideline throughout a game, a principal's role is to identify, maximize and coordinate all the available resources to run a school.

-Principals can use the performance and development plan (PDP) process with each beginning teacher, and ensure this process aligns to and supports achievement of proficient teacher accreditation.
+Principals can use the performance and development plan (PDP) process with each beginning teacher, and ensure this process aligns to and supports the achievement of proficient teacher accreditation.
 They can facilitate participation in standards-based professional development opportunities, professional collaboration and dialogue, and encourage teachers to work together.

 Principals can also ensure beginning teachers and their supervisors understand the structure and organisation of the Australian Professional Standards for Teachers (the standards) and the policies and procedures for gaining accreditation.

 In the past, discussions of teacher induction have not considered the role of the school principal (Zeichner & Gore) and researchers and experts typically limit their recommendations for principal support of induction to program advocacy and beginning-of-the-year orientations (Brock & Grady).
 Because of the demands on the principal’s time, the responsibility for school-based induction processes is delegated to other team members and the principal’s role ends after the initial welcome meeting and tour of the school.

 Watkins (2011) also comments on the role of principals in induction processes: